 Since 1917 Hobart has been testing and designing high-quality welding products from TIG welders to safety googles.
-Because of this, it's no wonder their auto-darkening welding helmets are sought after for nearly all types of high-paying welding jobs and hobbyists.
-We decided to put together a list so you can see the best Hobart welding helmets for yourself.
+Because of this, it's no wonder their welding helmets are sought after to use for nearly all types of high-paying welding jobs.
+Due to a lot of requests from our readers we put together a list so you can see the best Hobart welding helmets for yourself.

 Hobart Welding Helmet Reviews

 The first Hobart welding helmet we'll be looking at is from their Pro Series line.
 This is probably their most popular welding helmet.
 Mostly due to it not only being budget-friendly but having features on par or better than a lot of the more expensive helmets on the market.

 To begin with, the Hobart Pro Variable helmet is lightweight and very durable.
 Made from polyamide, it only weighs 1lb 9ox and includes its own ultra-comfortable headgear.
 With all that, the comfort of the Hobar Pro Series exceeded my expectations.

 Besides comfort, clarity was also perfect.
 With a viewing size of 3.82" x 2.36", 4 arc sensors and a 1/30,000 second reaction time, your welds will definitely improve.
 To make it even better, the Hobart Pro Welding Helmet also includes a grind mode, sensitivity/delay controls, and an auto on/off feature.

 Hobart's Inventor welding helmets are one of their lesser-known series.
 For the price, it's surprising how well it performs.
 What originally drew me to the helmet adjustability and the fact that it had 4 arc sensors even though its cheap.